NREL/gdx-pandas/README.md

 gdx_file = 'C:\path_to_my_output_gdx\data_to_send_to_gams.gdx'
 gdx = gdxpds(dataframes, gdx_file)
-# providing a gdx_file is optional
-# the returned gdx is an object of type [gdxdict.gdxdict](https://github.com/geoffleyland/py-gdx/blob/master/gdxdict.py).
 ```

+Note that providing a gdx_file is optional, and the returned gdx is an object of type [gdxdict.gdxdict](https://github.com/geoffleyland/py-gdx/blob/master/gdxdict.py).

 The package also includes command line utilities for converting between GDX and CSV, see